ewersp/Shaders/README.md

 BetterTransparentDiffuse.shader
 ------
-The default Unity shader for transparent objects suffers from some overlapping issues on complex objects.
-This shader fixes the problem by rendering the object in two passes. (left: default transparent, center: opaque, right: better transparent<br /> <br />
+The default Unity shader for transparent objects suffers from some overlapping issues on complex objects (as seen on the left).
+This shader fixes the problem by rendering the object in two passes (the opaque center image is for reference).<br /> <br />
 ![Alt text](http://i.imgur.com/hdVh1cd.png "Transparent (improved)")

 DiffuseTwoSided.shader